cj1128/handmade-hero/README.md

 - Add `dPlayerP` to game state.
 This is the speed of the guy.
 - Add a back force based on player's speed

+### Day 44: Reflecting Vectors

+- Implement inner product for vectors
+- Reflect speed when player hits the wall (or make the speed align the wall).
+This can be implemented by a clever verctor math (v' = v - 2 * Inner(v, r) * r). r means the vector of the reflecting direction.
+For bottom wall, r is '(0, 1)'.